jzanetti/local_pyscript/README.md

 # Running Applications in a Offline Standalone Environment

 This document outlines the steps to run the application in a **standalone offline** environment, along with instructions for developers setting up their local development environment.
+Contact `sijin.zhang@treasury.govt.nz` for details.

 ## 🏃 Running the Application